OpenTermsArchive/contrib-versions/Rapidshare/Terms of Service.md

 14\.
 How and when can you deactivate the renewal service?

 The renewal service can be deactivated up to 24 hours before a paid service expires, electronically, under my Account.
-You can also deactivate the renewal service by E-Mail or telephone by contacting our Customer Service Team 3 business days before the expiration of a service.
+You can also deactivate the renewal service by E-Mail or telephone by contacting our support 3 business days before the expiration of a service.

 15\.
 What happens if there are insufficient funds in your PayPal account?